 As with any sort of medical procedure, patients often have multiple questions regarding the vasectomy process and what to expect both before and after treatment.
 Don’t see your question in the list below?
 Not a problem!
 Simply call Central Wyoming Urological Associates at (307) 577-8600 to schedule an appointment with one of our urologists in Wyoming today.

 How Should I Prepare for a Vasectomy?

-It is important for patients to share all relevant information with your urologist, as these may influence the result of the vasectomy.
+It is important for patients to share all relevant information with their urologist, as this may influence the result of the vasectomy.
 For example, be sure to communicate any known allergies or effects caused by common medications or topical anesthetics.
-It is also critical to address and questions or concerns during this preliminary stage so that patients can be well informed and educated about their procedure.
+It is also critical to address any questions or concerns during this preliminary stage so that patients can be well informed and educated about their procedure.

 Exact instructions will be given prior to arriving at Central Wyoming Urological Associates for your vasectomy.
 While these guidelines may vary, they generally include: